-To change the number format (1,2,3 or a,b,c or i,ii,iii, and so on) for the number field, go to Format > Page on the Menu bar and then select a format from the Format list in the Layout Settings area.

-To change a paragraph style throughout your presentation, open the Styles and Formatting dialog and modify the appropriate presentation style.

 Adding comments to a presentation

 Impress supports comments similar to those in Writer and Calc.

 In Normal View, go to Insert > Comment on the Menu bar to open a blank comment (Figure 181).
 A small box containing your initials appears in the upper left-hand corner of the slide, with a larger text box beside it.
 Impress automatically adds your name and the current date at the bottom of the text box.